Florida college student faces charges after accidentally shooting himself on campus

-DAYTONA BEACH, Fla.
-(WFLA) – A Florida college student is in critical condition after police say he accidentally shot himself while walking on campus Tuesday.
+A Florida college student is in critical condition after police say he accidentally shot himself while walking on campus Tuesday.
+KTLA’s sister station WFLA reports.

 According to WESH, 39-year-old Joseph Delbuono, a student at Daytona State College, shot himself while he was walking through the parking lot.
 The Daytona Beach Police Department said no one else was injured during the incident.